 Staff will observe every child for signs or symptoms of illness at the start of every day and throughout the day.
 Child care staff will document all symptoms and signs of illness using the Illness Tracking Form to record all symptoms accurately on one piece of paper.
 Child care staff and parents, working in partnership, can help prevent illness and outbreaks.
-At drop off and during screening, the parent/guardian should provide information of their child's health and well-being.
+At drop off a the parent/guardian should provide information of their child's health and well-being.
 Parents need to inform the Centre when their child is sick at home.
 The parent/guardian should describe the symptoms the child is experiencing.
 The parent/guardian must keep the child away from the centre when the child is sick.

-In the event that your child is at the Daycare and has a low grade fever (about 37.5 degrees C and/or shows signs of fatigue, is lethargic has no appetite and/or shows signs that they are unable to participate in the activities with other children, the supervisor will call you immediately to come pick up your child who will be excluded from the others and will be in the outbreak room with a staff member supervising your child.
-If your child displays any COVID-19 signs and symptoms during the day, you will be called to pick up your child immediately.
-If we cannot get in touch with you, we will call the emergency alternate on our file.
+In the event that a child is at the Daycare and has a low grade fever (about 37.8 degrees C or 100 degrees Fahrenheit or higher and/or shows signs of fatigue, is lethargic has no appetite and/or shows signs that they are unable to participate in the activities with other children, the supervisor will call the parent to come pick up the child who is not feeling well. child will be excluded from the other children in the sick room with a staff member supervising your child.
+The sick child is separated and excluded from the other children and taken to the outbreak room and supervised by a staff member.
+The child is given a cot and some quiet activities and monitored by the staff person.
+The staff person must wear a mask when with a sick child and try to keep their distance (2 metres) as much as possible.